Back to Blog

 The insight was simple: don't debug at runtime what you can catch at compile time.

-Fifty years of language design, type systems, and toolchain development crystallized around this principle.
+Fifty years of language design, type systems, and tooling grew out of that one idea.

 Agents remain in the assembly era.